Esports finally arrives in Japan, home of game giants like Nintendo and Sony | The Japan Times

 “It’s the story that is there,” he said.

-Leopold Chung, an official with the International Esports Federation, or IeSF, which promotes esports, was at the weekend event to meet with JESU officials.
+Leopold Chung, an official with the International Esports Federation, which promotes esports, was at the weekend event to meet with Jesu officials.

 Chung said that anti-doping requirements, legal help with contracts and the protection of retired players are crucial.
 He believes esports holds potential for places like Africa because of the ability of digital technology to bring down borders.